Rochester , N.Y.

 First guitar 1961 a little "no name" from Shebarassi Music, and Saturday lessons w/ Marty Shebarassi, an accordion playing big band leader .

 All good.
 A few years later I started studying with Stan Watson at Hochstein Music School where my siblings and I were taking lessons.
 Another teacher there was Vinnie Ruggiero .
 My brother was taking lessons with him, and my dad struck up a friendship which led to our families hanging out on holidays.
-Dad was a charmer, but soon I was hanging out with Vinnie on gigs, and at his home, which led to opening my ears to new music.
-So Stan was teaching me to play and Vinnie was giving me a crash course through listening to classic Miles, Coltrane, and most especially Bird.
+Dad was a charmer, but soon I was hanging out with Vinnie on his gigs, and at his home, which led to opening my ears to new music.
+So Stan was teaching me to play and Vinnie was giving me a crash course through listening to classic Miles, Coltrane, and Charlie Parker .
 The language of Jazz.

 Early teen years I spent learning current tunes off the radio, House of The Rising Sun, Simon and Garfunkel.
 That sort of thing.
 The Beatles, acoustic guitars, and coffee houses .

-A first band with Paradise Hotel led me to electric guitars and amps another whole world divided from
+My first band, Paradise Hotel, led me to electric guitars and amps a whole other world from

 Stan Watson was as much a composer and philosopher as he was a world class guitarist.
-To me at that time, he was my guru.
+To me, he was my guru.

 Vinnie and Mary Ruggiero in our living room in Perinton, NY.
 Wonderful people I loved them both,Vinnie was a monster drummer and dedicated teacher.